Elizabeth of Görlitz

-Elisabeth of Görlitz (1390 or 1380 – 1444 or 2 August 1451) reigned as Duchess of Luxemburg from 1411 to 1443.
+Elisabeth of Görlitz (November 1390 – 2 August 1451) reigned as Duchess of Luxembourg from 1411 to 1443.

 Life

 Elisabeth was the only daughter and heiress of John of Görlitz, the third son of Charles IV, Holy Roman Emperor.
 He was Duke of Lusatia and Görlitz, and also Elector of Brandenburg for a brief period.
 Her mother, Richardis Catherine of Sweden, was the daughter of King Albert of Sweden.

 Reign

-The Duchy of Luxemburg was mortgaged to Elisabeth by her uncle the King Sigismund of Hungary, who later also became King of Bohemia and Holy Roman Emperor.
+The Duchy of Luxembourg was mortgaged to Elisabeth by her uncle King Sigismund of Hungary, who later also became King of Bohemia and Holy Roman Emperor.
 He was unable to repay the loan, and subsequently left Elisabeth in control of the duchy.

-Her first marriage took place in Brussels on 16 July 1409, to Antoine, Duke of Brabant.
+Elizabeth's first marriage took place in Brussels on 16 July 1409, to Antoine, Duke of Brabant.
 He defended her against three uprisings of the Luxemburgian nobility, until his death in 1415.

-John III, Duke of Bavaria, was her second husband.
+John III, Duke of Bavaria, was Elizabeth's second husband.
 He died in 1425, and they did not have any children.
 After his death, she became heavily indebted.